Will A Tattoo Artist Design A Tattoo For Me?

 Before scheduling any consultations, you should have an idea of what you want in your new tattoo.
 Even if you don’t know the finer details, you should have a big-picture idea of what you want.
 It may be as simple as knowing you want to feature a favorite hobby or include a particular symbol in your design.

 When in doubt, it always helps to bring in a couple of pictures that show objects, themes, or other aesthetic elements you want to have included in your tattoo.
-You can even bring images of work from other artists.
+You could even bring images of work from other artists.

 One of the few times that an artist might be willing to copy an exact photo is if you want to include a portrait in your tattoo.
 Most experts are willing to incorporate personal images into a design, from kids and pets, to unique signatures.